shailensukul/Whittley-CR2180/BoatParking.md

 The trailer is Australian made and typically overengineered, which is not a bad thing.
 The professionals turned up and also had a little difficulty at first, but managed to complete the job in an hour.

-In the end, I had perfectly drilled holes to mount ther Jockey wheel bracket.
+In the end, I had perfectly drilled holes to mount the Jockey wheel bracket.

 <img src="/images/Parking-BracketView-1.jpg" width="400px;" />